A sustainability guide for anyone involved in the design and production of physical things.

 Design has the power to change lives, bring joy, save us time and bring us together, however it also important to remember that:

-90% of a product’s environmental impact is determined at the design stage (Patagonia).
+80% of a product's environmental impact is determined during the design phase (European Commission).

 Get in touch